zodman/python-wordpress-json/README.rst

 Wordpress configuration
 -----------------------

-1. You need to install the WP-API Plugin.
-To do so:

-   - Go to your Wordpress Dashboard
-   - Click on Plugins in the left sidebar
-   - Search for "REST API".
-Install the plugin named "WordPress REST API (Version 2)", by clicking on the "Install" button.
-   - Activate the plugin on the next screen.

-2. You need to install and activate the WP REST API Meta Endpoints plugin for the WP-API :

-   - Click on Plugins in the left sidebar
-   - Click on "Add New" on the top right, next to "Plugin"
-   - Search for "WP REST API Meta Endpoints".
-Install the plugin named "WP REST API Meta Endpoints", by clicking on the  "Install" button.
-   - Activate the plugin on the next screen.

-3. You need to install and activate the Basic-Auth plugin for the WP-API :
+1. You need to install and activate the Basic-Auth plugin for the WP-API :

    - download https://github.com/WP-API/Basic-Auth/archive/master.zip
    - Open your Wordpress Admin Dashboard